 Our coaches have a strong success rate supporting students as they apply to York Schulich, among other top university programs.

 Our 1-on-1 Youth Coaching fills that gap that most high schools miss.
-We can help you build self-awareness through probing questions and assessments, set bigger goals to elevate your extracurriculars and future career plans, and improve skills that matter on supplementary applications, such as interviewing, written communication, critical thinking, and creativity.
+We can help you build self-awareness through probing questions and assessments, set bigger goals to elevate your extracurriculars and future career plans and improve skills that matter on supplementary applications, such as interviewing, written communication, critical thinking, and creativity.

 We use a coaching methodology, called ‘full student’ development, that’s been proven to increase your chances of admission to top-tier universities and obtaining competitive jobs/internships.